-The other popular type of wine is white wine, which is usually tart and fresh, with a higher alcohol content than reds.
+The other popular type of wine is white wine, which is usually tart and fresh, with a higher alcohol content than red.

-White wines, however, do not have as many tannins as red wines do which makes it more acidic.
-Acidic wine is best when aiming to cleanse your clients palate, so keep this in mind.
+White wines, however, do not have as many tannins as red wines do which makes them more acidic.
+Acidic wine is best when aiming to cleanse your client's palate, so keep this in mind.

-White wines are made from black and white grapes without the skins; that have been crushed but not fermented before being placed in an oak barrel for aging - to give it its color and flavor.
+White wines are made from black and white grapes without the skins; that have been crushed but not fermented before being placed in an oak barrel for aging - to give them their color and flavor.